 ●A number of lifestyle modifications can be used effectively to lower blood pressure, including weight loss, sodium restriction, DASH diet, and alcohol restriction.
 These nonpharmacologic interventions are discussed in greater detail separately.
 (See "Overview of hypertension in adults", section on 'Nonpharmacologic therapy'.)

 ●If nonpharmacologic modifications fail to reduce BP adequately in an athlete with persistent hypertension, medical therapy is required.
 The ideal medication controls BP without compromising exercise capacity, and its use is permissible under the rules of the governing body for the patient's sport (ie, not a banned substance).
-Information regarding banned substances can be obtained at the following websites and in the attached table (table 10):
+Information regarding banned substances can be obtained at the following websites:

 ●Athletes with hypertension that has persisted for a longer period (6 to 12 months) or that has not responded to lifestyle modifications and pharmacotherapy should be assessed with an echocardiogram.
 The echocardiogram distinguishes between pathologic changes associated with chronic hypertension and normal adaptations in athletes.
 (See 'Persistent hypertension' above.)